haggarter/HaggartEthanITC210BlogPost/HaggartEthanBlogPost.md

 ## Tutorial

 ### Setup
-Make sure you have some text editor available to write your code and some way to host a local server.
-I would suggest using VS Code and Docker containers, since they are easy to work with.
-Links to their websites will appear in the Additional Resources section so that you can install those programs.
-That is what I will be using when writing this tutorial.
-The tutorial will assume you have Docker installed and can use it with VS Code to set up a container running an Apache server. **If you do not know how to set up the docker-compose.yml file or how to get a Dockerfile so that you can use php, you can use the files provided in this repository.**
+If you want to follow along exactly, make sure you have some text editor available to write your code and some way to host a local server.
+Otherwise reading will be sufficient.

+I would suggest using VS Code and Docker containers if you decide to follow along, since they are easy to work with.
+They are not necessary nor relevant to this tutorial, so instructions will not be provided for setting up a Docker container nor for downloading extansions on VS Code.
+If you want to download Docker or VS Code, the links are available in the Additional Resources section If you do not know how to set up the docker-compose.yml file or how to set up a Dockerfile so that you can use php, you can use the files provided in this repository.

 ### Step 1: Create an index.php
 We want to create a basic php file so that we can test using sessions.
 Make a file named "index.php" and put in some basic HTML so that it will display on your browser.
-Make sure that your Docker container is up and running so that you can view the website on localhost.
+If you are following along on your device, make sure that your Docker container is up and running so that you can view the website on localhost.

 #### The index.php I created:
 ```